Australia’s agricultural industry is currently worth around 60 billion dollars to the Australian economy.

 - demographic and other social and economic changes.

-The development of this strategy will be guided by an expert panel - the National Agriculture Labour Advisory Committee.
-Information on this committee and its membership is below.
+The strategy is currently being developed by an expert panel - the National Agriculture Labour Advisory Committee – and will be provided to government by the end of October 2020.
+Information on the committee and its membership is below.

 National Agricultural Labour Advisory Committee

 On 11 December 2019, Senator the Hon.
 Bridget McKenzie, Minister for Agriculture announced the membership of the National Agricultural Labour Advisory Committee.
-The committee will develop the National Agricultural Workforce Strategy, which will investigate ways to ensure a sustainable future workforce for the sector and report to government by July 2020.
+The committee will develop the National Agricultural Workforce Strategy, which will investigate ways to ensure a sustainable future workforce for the sector and report to government by the end of October 2020.

 Agricultural Labour Advisory Committee members: